 The deed of sale or acte de vente

-At the end of the cooling-off period, both buyer and seller sign the deed of sale, usually in the notaire’s office.
+Once the notaire has done all the legal checks, usually three to four months later, both buyer and seller sign the deed of sale, usually in the notaire's office.
 If the buyer cannot attend, they can appoint power of attorney to someone else to sign on their behalf.
 The balance of the sale price is paid, as well as agents’ and notaires’ fees.
 If any repairs or replacements are required in the property, the notaire can hold back part of the final sum to pay for them.
 The notaire gives the buyer an attestation de vente, registers the property with the land registry (cadastre) and final ownership papers are posted around six months later.
 Ideally, you should view the property on the day of completion as it is sold as seen.

 Read more about completion